Graylab/IgFold/README.md

 ### Antibody sequence embedding

-Features from IgFold may be useful as a feature for machine learning models.
+Representations from IgFold may be useful as a feature for machine learning models.
 The `embed` method can be used to surface a variety of antibody representations from the model:

 ```python
 from igfold import IgFoldRunner